Header-section-bg

 How does cyber extortion work?

 Cyber extortion can work in several ways depending on the attack type.
-Typically, it involves cybercriminals accessing your personal data or devices and demanding money to stop the attack.
-They use various tactics, like phishing emails and malicious sites, to lure you into providing details that help them break into your device and steal your information.
+Typically, it involves threat actors accessing your personal data or devices and demanding money to stop the attack.
+They use various tactics, like phishing emails and malicious sites to infect your device with malicious software or lure you into providing details that help them break into your device and steal your information.

 Cyber extortionists typically threaten severe consequences if you don’t meet their demands, such as leaking or destroying your private information.
 Dealing with cyber extortion attacks can be very distressing, especially if cybercriminals manage to seize private information you wouldn’t want anyone to see.